FAQs

 No, the panels can be on any facing roof and they don’t have to be in direct sunlight to work.
 The panels that we use are Tier 1 and are designed specifically for the UK climate.

-Ready to get ourself off the grid?
+Ready to get yourself off the grid?

 Find freedom with your own solar storage